-Upon the sale, exchange or maturity of your notes, you should recognize capital gain or loss equal to the difference, if any, between the amount of cash you receive at such time and your tax basis in your notes.

-Your tax basis in the notes will generally be equal to the amount that you paid for the notes.
-If you hold your notes for more than one year, the gain or loss generally will be long-term capital gain or loss.
-If you hold your notes for one year or less, the gain or loss generally will be short-term capital gain or loss.
+Upon the sale, exchange, redemption or maturity of your notes, you should recognize capital gain or loss equal to the difference between the amount realized on the sale, exchange, redemption or maturity (excluding any amounts attributable to accrued and unpaid coupon payments, which will be taxable as described above) and your tax basis in your notes.
+Your tax basis in your notes will generally be equal to the amount that you paid for the notes.
+Such capital gain or loss should generally be short-term capital gain or loss if you hold the notes for one year or less, and should be long-term capital gain or loss if you hold the notes for more than one year.
 Short-term capital gains are generally subject to tax at the marginal tax rates applicable to ordinary income.

 No statutory, judicial or administrative authority directly discusses how your notes should be treated for U.S. federal income tax purposes.
 As a result, the U.S. federal income tax consequences of your investment in the notes are uncertain and alternative characterizations are possible.
 Accordingly, we urge you to consult your tax advisor in determining the tax consequences of an investment in your notes in your particular circumstances, including the application of state, local or other tax laws and the possible effects of changes in federal or other tax laws.
 Alternative Treatments.
 There is no judicial or administrative authority discussing how your notes should be treated for U.S. federal income tax purposes.
 Therefore, the Internal Revenue Service might assert that a treatment other than that described above is more appropriate.
 For example, the Internal Revenue Service could treat your notes as a single debt instrument subject to special rules governing contingent payment debt instruments.

 Under those rules, the amount of interest you are required to take into account for each accrual period would be determined by constructing a projected payment schedule for the notes and applying rules similar to those for accruing original issue discount on a hypothetical noncontingent debt instrument with that projected payment schedule.
-This method is applied by first determining the comparable yield - i.e., the yield at which we would issue a noncontingent fixed rate debt instrument with terms and conditions similar to your notes - and then determining a payment schedule as of the issue date that would produce the comparable yield.
+This method is applied by first determining the comparable yield - i.e., the yield at which we would issue a noncontingent fixed rate debt instrument with terms and conditions similar to your notes - and then determining a payment schedule as of the applicable original issue date that would produce the comparable yield.
 These rules may have the effect of requiring you to include interest in income in respect of your notes prior to your receipt of cash attributable to that income.

-If the rules governing contingent payment debt instruments apply, any gain you recognize upon the sale, exchange or maturity of your notes would be treated as ordinary interest income.
+If the rules governing contingent payment debt instruments apply, any income you recognize upon the sale, exchange, redemption or maturity of your notes would be treated as ordinary interest income.
 Any loss you recognize at that time would be treated as ordinary loss to the extent of interest you included as income in the current or previous taxable years in respect of your notes, and, thereafter, as capital loss.

-If the rules governing contingent payment debt instruments apply, special rules would apply to a person who purchases notes at a price other than the adjusted issue price as determined for tax purposes.
+If the rules governing contingent payment debt instruments apply, special rules would apply to persons who purchase a note at other than the adjusted issue price as determined for tax purposes.